 - The driver swings too far left: Truck drivers know that they have to swing left to make a right turn.
 But only an experienced driver knows just how far left.
 When a driver takes a turn too wide they can collide with nearby vehicles.
 This happens when they turn into traffic driving the opposite direction or they turn into the path of a driver approaching on the left.

-- The driver doesn’t swing wide enough: Two things can happen when a driver tries to negotiate too tight of a right turn.
+- The driver doesn’t swing wide enough: Two things can happen when a driver tries to negotiate too tight of a right turn without swinging wide enough.
 Number one, they run over the curb or sidewalk or intrude on a bike lane.
 When this happens they can injure pedestrians that were in their path.
 The second scenario is just as serious.
 If a driver turns too tight, they run the risk of tipping the truck.
 At 80,000 pounds, a falling semi-truck will crush nearby vehicles.

 - The truck driver fails to notify other drivers of their intent to turn: Semi-trucks have warnings on the back of their trailers to inform drivers that they make wide turns.
 This warning advises passenger vehicles to stay back and allow ample room.
 If a passenger vehicle attempts to pass a truck on the right while they are making a right turn they can become pinned between the cab and the trailer.
 If a truck driver does not use their turn signals before making a turn, other vehicles will not know to stay out of their path.